-Parents/carers should apply during the term that their child turns 3 so that funding can begin at the start of the following term.
+You can apply from when your child is 2 years and 36 weeks old.
+You should apply during the term that your child turns 3 for funding to begin at the start of the following term.

 Upon successful application parent/carers will receive an eligibility code to give to their chosen childcare provider.
 Parents may receive eligibility codes before their child is three but they can only start claiming their 30 hours place the term following the child’s third birthday or the term following the date the eligibility code was issued (whichever is the later).